Home Oxygen Therapy (HOT) Toolkit

 ISO 19211:2024 Anesthetic and respiratory equipment — Fire-activated oxygen shut-off devices for use during oxygen therapy (ISO 19211:2024 - Anesthetic and respiratory equipment — Fire-activated oxygen shut-off devices for use during oxygen therapy)

-The document outlines the essential aspects of Fire-activated oxygen shut-off devices, designed to enhance safety during oxygen therapy by automatically cutting off the oxygen supply in a fire.
+The document outlines the essential aspects of fire-activated oxygen shut-off devices, which are designed to enhance safety during oxygen therapy by automatically cutting off the oxygen supply in a fire.
 Key focus areas include:

 • Safety: Ensuring the device effectively prevents the spread of fire.